temporalio/reference-app-orders-go/docs/technical-description.md

 is not appropriate for this due to their eventual consistency).
 This cache is implemented using a SQLite database for the sake of simplicity, but we recognize that it's a likely bottleneck.
-For a production system, you should replace this SQLite-based implementation with something that can support your expected load.
+For a production system, you would likely replace this SQLite-based implementation with something that can support your expected load.

 As it [processes each
 fulfillment](https://github.com/temporalio/reference-app-orders-go/blob/5e0e5bc56fe43862052a76316f8ee311badbe678/app/order/workflows.go#L333-L350),